noamLeiv13/DataDevInterviewKit/README.md

 I have included my CV as a reference (not perfect, but designed based on these guidelines).

-## Overview of the Interview Process

-- **[Phone call with HR](#phone-call-with-hr)**: Typically covers your background, interest in the position, and sometimes salary expectations.
-- **[Phone interview](#phone-interview)**: Focuses primarily on coding, and occasionally on system design (though not in all companies).
-- **[Technical interviews](#coding-interviews--white-board-interviews)**: Primarily coding-based, with the possibility of system design questions or a home project.
-- **[Meeting with senior management]()**: Often involves discussions on system design or the company’s long-term strategy, as well as an assessment of cultural fit.
-- **[Reference check]()**: They will contact 2-3 previous managers or colleagues.
-Only provide references you are confident will speak positively about you.
-- **[Offer stage](#salary-negotiation)**:  will receive a offer with the salary, benefits, and other employment conditions.

-***Important Note***: Before each technical interview, ask about the interview format.
-This will help you understand what to expect and how to best prepare.

-The interview process can change between companies and positions, but generally, you’ll experience a phone call with HR, one or two technical interviews, and possibly a take-home assignment.

 ## How to Get Started with Interviews